liuchongming1999/ImageNet-1K-training-and-validation/README.md

 Py**T**orch **Im**age **M**odels (timm) is a collection of image models, layers, utilities, optimizers, schedulers, data-loaders / augmentations, and reference training / validation scripts that aim to pull together a wide variety of SOTA models with ability to reproduce ImageNet training results.

-## Setting Up the ILSVRC Dataset for Use with PyTorch
+## Setting Up the ImageNet-1K Dataset for Use with PyTorch

 The `torchvision.datasets` library doesn't include the ILSVRC dataset, so you'll need to manually download and set it up for use with the `timm` library.
 Here's a step-by-step guide to get you started.